Get stories and expert advice on all things related to college and parenting.

 From social media to coding, college students today are more technologically savvy than ever before.
 Though they can navigate any device or application with their eyes closed, they don’t necessarily protect those devices as well as they should.

-Constant proximity to others — in the dorm, classes and the library — makes it essential that they take basic security measures to keep their digital lives secure across all devices.
+Constant proximity to others — in the residence hall, classroom buildings, the student center and the library — makes it essential that they take basic security measures to keep their digital lives secure across all devices.
 Share these six tips today!

 Living in the residence hall presents security threats to your devices that weren’t a risk when living at home.
 While your roommate may be an old high school BFF, you cannot always trust the friends they bring back to the dorm around your computer, tablet and phone.